LearningNerd/100daysofcode/README.md

   - Make the progress grid dynamic: display a green box for each completed day, a red box for any past days that were missed, and a grey box for all future days.
   - Switch back to using VS Code rather than doing all development in Glitch, and use Git locally and sync directly to GitHub!
   - Show confirmation that data was successfully saved!
+  - Set date cut-off time to something more like 2am (since I keep saving my work for the day after midnight!)

 **Other feature ideas:**
   - Title of project